lunarmodules/ldoc/doc/doc.md

 ### Local functions

 Apart from exported functions, a module usually contains local functions.
-By default, LDoc does not include these in the documentation, but they can be enabled using the `--all` flag.
+By default, LDoc does not include these in the documentation, but they can be enabled using the `--all` flag, or `all=true` in `config.ld`.
 They can be documented just like 'public' functions:

     --- it's clear that boo is local from context.